vpdb/server/doc/api/security.md

    a list of tokens and expire them; it only checks the signature and accepts or drops.
- * Compared to cookie-based sessions, security problems related to cross site requests don't exist due to the nature of the non-persistent headers
+ * Compared to cookie-based sessions, security problems related to cross site requests don't exist due to the nature of the non-persistent headers.
  * Easy non-browser implementation: Cookie or Simple HTTP-based authentication is not ideal when working with native mobile clients or other non-browser based applications.